cypher256/java-extension-pack/README.md

 * [Create a Spring Boot project](https://code.visualstudio.com/docs/java/java-spring-boot#_create-the-project) (Gradle / Maven)

 ### Check Version
-Select the Java version from the dropdown in the VS Code terminal and execute the following commands.
-The terminal Java dropdown items are automatically created by this extension ([Java 21 support](https://github.com/redhat-developer/vscode-java/issues?q=%22JavaSE-21%22), [Gradle 8.x support](https://github.com/microsoft/vscode-gradle/issues?q=%22JDK21%22)).
+Select the Java version ([Java 21 support](https://github.com/redhat-developer/vscode-java/issues?q=%22JavaSE-21%22), [Gradle 8.x support](https://github.com/microsoft/vscode-gradle/issues?q=%22JDK21%22)) from the dropdown in the VS Code terminal and execute the following commands.
+The terminal Java dropdown items are automatically created by this extension.
 The latest versions of gradle and mvn are available, but it is generally recommended to use wrappers (gradlew, mvnw) for each project.
 ```bash
 java -version
 gradle -v